romhackraces/baserom/README.md

 The first thing you are going to do is patch your copy of unmodified Super Mario World with the `RHR4.bps` patch found in the main folder of this baserom, ensuring it has the name 'RHR4' and an extension of `.smc` when completed.
 This patch contains all of the changes already made so you can get going straightaway on building your Romhack Race level.

-If you change the filename of your ROM be sure to rename the ancillary files included in this baserom and change all instances of `RHR4` found in the build scripts (usually specified by `ROM_NAME`) otherwise they will not work as intended.
+If you change the filename of your ROM be sure to update it in the `@your_defines.bat` file otherwise the baserom scripts will not work as intended.

 ### Helpful Scripts